liammcluckie/Discover-Aotearoa/README.md

 - A fixed navbar that the background colour changes from no colour to black as the user starts to scroll down the page.

+- Custom 404 error page created to enhance UI if an incorrect page is searched for.

 #### Specific Landing Page Features

 - Two responsive carousels used to display popular destinations and popular attractions.
 These are fully responsive and work extremely well on touch screen devices due to the ability of